owgee/big-data/README.md

 ### Apache Spark on AWS
 - **Description**: An open-source distributed computing system that provides an interface for programming entire clusters.
 Spark on AWS EMR supports large-scale data processing and real-time stream processing.
 - **Use Cases**: Iterative algorithms, interactive data analysis, real-time data processing, and big data analytics.
+- **Update: StructuredStremAnalysis.py:**

+  The PySpark framework, “StructuredStreamingWindowAggregation” is centered around processing streaming JSON data from a local folder.
+The data we’re processing represents activity logs with fields such as 'Arrival_Time', 'gt', 'x', 'y', and 'z'.
+The objective here is to perform time-windowed aggregations on this data, specifically calculating the counts and mean values of 'x', 'y', and 'z', grouped by the 'gt' field, and then offer recommendations based on some conditions.
+  Structured streaming helps to treat live data streams of the activity data JSON files as tables to which incoming data is continuously appended.
+We apply window operations to group data based on event time windows, these tables are appended to in batches.
+In this framework implementation, we process the stream for three distinct window durations: 5 minutes, 15 minutes, and 30 minutes.
+We generate aggregate metrics like counts and mean values for each window, which helps to observe trends over different time intervals, which in turn allows us to recommend some action.
+The process_stream() function maintains state across different windows, enabling us to compare metrics between consecutive time frames.
+  It provides recommendations like "Standing recommended" and "Move recommended," based on the counts of 'sit' and 'stand' and the movement distance calculated from the mean values of 'x', 'y', and 'z'.
+  By combining windowed aggregations and stateful computations, our PySpark structured streaming framework offers valuable insights into activity patterns with different times within the streaming data.
+This framework demonstrates the potential of PySpark in transforming raw, continuous data streams into actionable intelligence, making it an important element in the big data analytics field.
+  It is extremely applicable to the wearable technology industry, providing the user with real-time analytics and important health reminders based on their behaviors.
+By analyzing data from wearable devices like fitness trackers, the framework can monitor physical activities (like walking, running, sitting, standing) in real time.
+It can provide immediate feedback to users, encouraging more active lifestyles.

 ## How to Use